sharetribe/flex-docs/src/docs/concepts-payments/off-session-payments/index.md

 ---
 title: Automatic off-session payments in transaction process
 slug: off-session-payments-in-transaction-process
-updated: 2021-10-14
+updated: 2023-09-04
 category: concepts-payments
 ingress:
-  With off-session payments you can automatically charge your customers closer to their booking times.
+  With off-session payments, you can automatically charge your customers closer to their booking times.
 This allows for money to be held in Stripe throughout the booking period even when the booking is placed long time in advance.